bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 ## Prototype

 > A working Prototype game delivery has functional gameplay elements and representative assets which are used to demonstrate if a game, part of a game or a technology is feasible or not.

 ### Prototype delivery of the Software for the Deliverables (including Source Code and Object Code)

 Dependant on game, but may include key features such as:
+  * Wireframes
   * Gameplay mechanic
   * Gameplay controls
   * Game engine technology